rvquel/Data110-22016/dataset/Markdown-Exercise.md

 - [ ] Grocery Shopping

-### Footnotes
+## Footnote: Why I choose this course?
-My goal with earning my certification in Data Science is to be able to develop my career growth in the finace tech industry.
+> My goal with earning my certification in Data Science is to be able to develop my career growth in the finace tech industry.